 Backstage can create digital images from nearly any type of source materials, including:

-As we receive your materials we move them into secure storage and flag them with a barcode to track the chain of custody throughout their stay at the Backstage Preservation Center where our technicians are specially trained in the proper handling of archival materials.
-From storage to camera to return shipping.
+As we receive your materials, we move them into secure storage and flag them with a barcode to track the chain of custody throughout their stay at Backstage.
+Our technicians are trained in the proper handling of archival materials, from storage to camera to return shipping.

-Prior to each digital capture session our equipment is benchmarked for image quality using the GoldenThread system [DICE targets] developed by Image Science Associates.
-In addition to calibrating our scanners and cameras, Backstage utilizes high resolution digital monitors that are specifically designed for graphic arts applications.
+Prior to each digital capture session, we benchmark our equipment for image quality using industry-standard tools and guidelines.
+In addition to calibrating our cameras and scanners, Backstage utilizes high-resolution digital monitors designed for color-critical graphic arts applications.
 Monitors are calibrated to meet ISO 12646 specifications.
 The digital studio is designed to maintain color neutrality and light levels appropriate for archival processing work.

 Our scanning is always performed to the specifications agreed upon.
 We are also happy to make recommendations based on your materials and FADGI guidelines.

-Communication is very important to us at Backstage, so we will send you a weekly update during the length of your project.
-Our project manager will keep you informed of the status of your project, next steps, and due date.
-If you ever have any questions or concerns we also welcome you to pick up the phone and give us a call, or send us an email, we are always happy to discuss your project.
+Communication is an essential part of a successful collaboration.
+Your project manager send you a weekly update throughout your project, keeping you informed of the status of your project, next steps, and due dates.
+Our technicians note any anomalies found during scanning, and your project manager is alerted to any defects or problems in your original materials, so we can reach out to you to determine a plan of action when needed.
+If you ever have questions or concerns, we welcome you to pick up the phone or send us an email, we are always happy to discuss your project.

-Quality assurance is more than just a final step, we have built in quality at every stage of the process.
+Quality assurance is more than just a final step—we have quality built in throughout the digitization process.

 We talk a lot about FADGI, NDNP, NDSA and other digital image and metadata standards.
 That’s because they are important to us.
-We know your institution has standards that are important to them as well.
-Our project planning stage will ensure that the standards that are important to you are a part of your project with Backstage.
+We know your institution has standards that are important to you as well.
+As we plan your project together, we can make sure that your preferred standards are a part of your Backstage digitization project.